locessentials/eng401-business-english-us/unit5/week14/data-security.md

 ### Accessing ISO 27001 Annex A

 **Note**: The full text of ISO 27001 is copyrighted material.
-A copy of Annex A is available in our class Teams channel for educational use in accordance with [fair use](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html) principles defined in U.S. copyright law.
+A copy of Annex A is available in our shared workspace for educational use in accordance with [fair use](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html) principles defined in U.S. copyright law.
 Please do not share this PDF outside of your course materials.

 **Activity**: You'll be assigned specific sections of Annex A to review in groups.
 Your task will be to summarize the security controls that business should follow.